pyblosxom/pyblosxom/docs/source/static_rendering.rst

 If you're using PyBlosxom 1.4 or later, run the static renderer like this to render new pages in your blog::

-   % pyblcmd --config <config-file> --static incremental
+   % pyblosxom-cmd --config <config-file> --static incremental

 If you're using a version of PyBlosxom earlier than 1.4, then run the